What Is a Spiritual Journey? An Insider Guide to Transformation

 So, how do you know you’re on a spiritual journey?

-1. A cloud of discontent grows within you.
+1. Discontent: A cloud of discontent grows within you.
 You’re realizing that the material world just can’t be all there is.
-In fact, many of the things you once valued now seem empty and pointless.
+Many of the things you once valued now seem empty and pointless.

-2. Instead of just chasing fleeting pleasures and dopamine hits, there’s an internal directive searching for something more meaningful (even if you don’t know what that is).
+2. Search for Meaning: Instead of just chasing fleeting pleasures and dopamine hits, there’s an internal directive searching for something more meaningful (even if you don’t know what that is).

-8. You find yourself reading lots of spiritual books from various traditions, as if you’re hunting for the Truth.
+8. Truth Hunt: You find yourself reading lots of spiritual books from various traditions, as if you’re hunting for the Truth.

 Now, let’s turn our attention to the specific spiritual journey stages.